 Six Tips to Create an Executive Communications Plan

 Does this scenario sound familiar?
-You recently shared the results of your employee engagement survey, and it’s clear your employees don’t feel connected to leadership.
+You recently shared the results of your employee engagement survey, and it’s clear your employees don’t feel connected to the leadership team.
 They want more transparency on the state of the business.
 And they don’t see leaders walking the talk when it comes to the vision and values of the organization.
 The response from the executive team is, “We need more and better communication!”
 And then they look to you.
-And if you’re finding that leaders are looking to the communications team more today than ever before, you’re not alone.
-According to a survey conducted in June, 75% of communicators feel their value has increased since the COVID-19 pandemic began.
-Now’s the time to let your communications strategy shine by highlighting the need for a steady cadence of executive communication.
+If you’re finding that leaders are looking to the communications team more today than ever before, you’re not alone.
+According to a survey conducted in June 2020, 75% of communicators feel their value has increased since the COVID-19 pandemic began.
+Now’s the time to let your executive communications strategy shine by highlighting the need for a steady cadence of executive communication.

 Here are 6 tips to create an authentic and impactful executive communication strategy: